weaveworks/scope/site/faq.md

 - setup a reverse proxy with auth and block access to non admin users,
 - capture the calls with something like Chrome network console to get the endpoints to know which requests to authenticate in the proxy server.
-- you can use Basic HTTP Auth since Scope 1.10.0 - just use these command line
+- you can use Basic HTTP Auth since Scope 1.10.0 (support for loading password from file since Scope 1.13.3) - just use these command line
   arguments:

   ```cli